MargotBelot/entomological-label-information-extraction/USER_GUIDE.md

 - Ensure images contain only specimen labels

 **Q: Processing is very slow?**
+- See [Performance Optimizations](#performance-optimizations) section for caching and GPU details
 - Reduce `--batch-size 4` if you have limited RAM
 - Use smaller, lower-resolution images if acceptable